-Do you understand how Facebook algorithm works?
+Do you understand how the Facebook algorithm works?
 And how can you work with it effectively?
 You want to gain more knowledge about the Facebook algorithm because it can help you be successful in advertising your brand on the world biggest’s social network.
-Therefore, this article will give you more information about how does the Facebook algorithm work.
+Therefore, this article will give you more information about how the Facebook algorithm works.
 Get started now to grow your Facebook!

 Facebook Page Buy and Sell | Buy Facebook pages safely & cheap

 The Facebook algorithm determines which posts viewers will see each time they check their feed, as well as the order in which such posts will appear on the feed.
 Rather than showing many posts in time order, the Facebook algorithm works are examining each post to see if it is of interest to the user, scores it based on significant ranking signals, and organizes it in descending order of attractiveness.
 This procedure leads to the creation of a personalized feed for each user, suited to their specific interests.